malcolmsfraser/websitecontent/content/post/projecteuler_36.md

 There are three parts to this question.

 The first is generating the binary value of the given base10 number without any leading zeros.
-This is accomplished in the get_binary function that uses python's built in `bin` operator.
+This is accomplished in the `get_binary` function which uses python's built in `bin` operator.

 The second involves checking if the both the base10 number and its binary are both palindromes.
 This is rather trivial using basic string manipulations.
+See `check_palindrome`.

 Lastly, to reach the final answer we need to sum all the palindromes that exist for numbers less than 1 million.
 This can be accomplished with a loop through all such values.
+See `sum_palindromes`.